luau-lang/luau/docs/_posts/2023-03-31-luau-recap-march-2023.md

 We also have ideas on how improve the sorting performance in the future.

 `math.floor`, `math.ceil` and `math.round` now use specialized processor instructions.
-We have measured ~7-9% speedup in math code that heavily used those functions.
+We have measured ~7-9% speedup in math benchmarks that heavily used those functions.

 A small improvement was made to builtin library function calls, getting a 1-2% improvement in code that contains a lot of fastcalls.